 - The tailgate is fully LOWERED and CLOSED.

 Check the TAILGATE UP light in the cab.
 It must be OFF.

 - The tailgate is locked.

 - If equipped with a winch or reeving mechanism, the cable hook is secured in the eye on the tailgate.

 - For a unit with refuse, the blade is up tight against refuse.
 For a unit with no refuse, the blade is at the START POSITION.

 - If equipped, the PTO is disengaged.

 - The PUMP ON switch is OFF.

 - You properly ADJUST and CLEAN the mirrors.

 - All outside lights turn ON and OFF.

-- If equipped, the side access door is CLOSED and LOCKED.
+- The side access door is CLOSED and LOCKED.
+Latch bar in stowed position (IF EQUIPPED).